vhbelvadi/webmentions/README.md

 Rather than display a feed as is, widget offers a few links: a link to the webmention itself, a link to your post with which the webmention interacts, and a link to edit that post for convenience if you should need it.

 The recommended `'width'` value is `50` although the widget works at any other width.
 The widget will display a helpful blue **NEW** marker if you have any webmentions within the last 3 days.

+## Troubleshooting

+### Blank page following widget set-up

+**If you set up your widget locally** and pushed to your production server please run `composer update`.

+**If you set up your widget on production**—you daredevil—or if you did so locally but forgot to add your API key, check that your `.env` file has the proper API set-up.

+*Got any suggestions for common problems?
+Please [let me know](mailto:hello@vhbelvadi.com) or edit this section and submit a pull request.*

 ## Further